LOKI0307/aws-ssm/README.md

 2) target server(it could be bare matel , vm or cloud server).
 Here we are using aws linux server as a target server.

 steps:-
-step 1) create activation code and activation id using "hybrid activation" in aws system manager.
+1) create activation code and activation id using "hybrid activation" in aws system manager.

-step 2) Install amazon ssm agent and configure it on target remote machine. login into target machine and run below command.
+2) Install amazon ssm agent and configure it on target remote machine. login into target machine and run below command.

 mkdir /tmp/ssm
 cd /tmp/ssm